grokify/mogo/README.md

 In terms of scope, `mogo` is designed to cover all common areas.

 :warning: `mogo` is in a deconstruction phase.
-It currently has many dependencies and the goal is to move external dependences to separate packages such as `mogonet`, `mogotime`, etc.
+It currently has many dependencies and the goal is to move external dependences to separate packages such as `gohttp`.

 See the following modules for extended functionality (with more dependencies):